Daniel Ketterer

 Share my page

 Hey friends, one of the best things I've ever done in my entire life was start using my passion for cycling to fundraise for causes I believe in.
-Since 2016, you've supported me on AIDS life cycle and AIDS vaccine 200, helping me raise $25000 for the years I was a participant.
+Since 2016, you've supported me on AIDS lifecycle and AIDS vaccine 200, helping me raise $25000 for the years I was a participant.
 I am so grateful to you for your donations and allowing me to be part of both of these rides in 2025, the final year for both of them.
 It's been a challenge for me losing these amazing communities of people that were involved and passionate about these rides, especially now when we need it the most.

 It was incredibly challenging but amazing.
 I was the only American on the tour with two dozen others but finished every mile and then some.
 Along the way, I noticed our ride leader Russ had a tattoo on his calf for Le Loop.
-Never having heard of this, I asked him what is is.
+Never having heard of Le Loop, I asked him what is is.

-"About 50 people per year attempt to ride the entire tour de France route 7 days before the pros to raise money to help kids from challenged backgrounds find a way out through arts and sports and educational programs".
+"About 50 people per year ride the entire tour de France route 7 days before the pros to raise money to help kids from challenged backgrounds find a way out through arts and sports and educational programs".

-At first, this seemed way too daunting.
+At first, riding the entire tour de France seemed way too daunting for me.
 1000 miles in 10 days was extreme, but this is the ENTIRE tour de France.
-2300+ miles in 21 days.
-I am not anywhere near a pro cyclist and carry a big spare tire, but having ridden parts of the tour during previous trips, I couldn't get it out of head the entire route.
+2000+ miles in 21 days.
+I am not anywhere near a pro cyclist, but having ridden parts of the tour during previous trips, I couldn't get it out of head the thought of doing the entire route, especially knowing it would benefit an excellent cause of bringing kids out of challenging family situations and putting them on a path of long term success.

 Knowing they only pick about 50 people per year globally, I knew my odds were pretty slim to get a spot, but I thought I would try anyway.